 There are several interesting botanicals blended in to achieve the perfect aperitif.
 (See dropdown menu below for more information on ingredients, nutrition and storage.)

 Whether or not you drink alcohol, you will want to keep a bottle around.
 The bottle is well designed and the branding cool.
-They claim it “tastes like summer on the rocks,” and it’s true.
+They claim it “tastes like summer on the rocks,” and it’s true. (check price)

 The founder spent summers near the Mediterranean growing up, where aperitivo culture is king.
 For anyone who has experienced this culture, Ghia has found a way to bottle it – without alcohol.